renanbaqui/escalonador/README.md

 # Escalonador

-Escalonador is a five-state process scheduling simulator written in C language.
+Escalonador is a FCFS five-state process scheduling simulator written in C language.

 ## Installation

-Compile with GCC and execute.
+Compile with [GCC](https://gcc.gnu.org/) and execute.

 ## Contributing
 Pull requests are welcome.